harris-ahmad/harris-ahmad.github.io/index.md

 ## Research Interests

 Currently, my research calls for immediate steps towards reconsidering the design of various applications on the internet to make them affordable, inclusive and offer a better user experience.
 Broadly, I’m motivated to entertain projects that circle programmable networks, cellular networks, cloud computing, high-performance computing, performance analysis, and verification of different networks.
 An intersection of computational algorithms, packet forwarding and measurement functions, and various low-level network-programming compliant languages such as P4 out of hundreds available also draws my attention.
+You can find my research statement [here]("./Teaching_and_Research_Statement-2.pdf" "download").

 ## Publications